nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Search queries should return results within 1 second for up to 500 contacts.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+5. Data should be stored in an unencrypted flat file that can be edited by the user.
+6. The product must be able to be used offline.
+7. The product is not expected handle _semantic search_.
+8. The product is not expected to implement user authentication.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Semantic search**: A search technique that understands user intent by analyzing the meaning and context of terms, providing more relevant results than keyword-based search.